IndianTinker/CEDT-EagleLibrary/README.md

-CEDT is Managed by Dhananjay V. Gadre (dvgadre@gmail.com) www.dvgadre.in
+CEDT is Managed by Dhananjay V. Gadre (dvgadre@gmail.com) www.dvgadre.com

-This library is created and managed by Anurag Chugh, Rohit Dureja and Shanjit Singh Jajmann
+This library is created and managed by Anurag Chugh, Rohit Dureja and Shanjit Singh Jajmann.

+Running Version: 75